-For details about the amounts of royalties that Group companies paid in 2010 and 2011, see Sections 2.16.4, 3.18.3, 4.17.4 and 5.17.3.
+For details about the amounts of royalties that Group companies paid in 2011 and 2012, see Sections 2.16.4, 3.15.3, 4.14.4 and 5.17.3.

-C. Change in interconnect tariffs to the cellular networks
+C. Change in interconnect tariffs

 The Interconnect Regulations set the interconnect tariffs to be paid to the Domestic Carrier, as well as limitations for the matter of the interconnect tariffs to be paid to a cellular operator.
 In September 2010 the regulations were amended so that commencing January 1, 2011, the interconnect tariffs that a cellular carrier can collect from other operators (Domestic Carrier, international call operator or another cellular operator) were lowered significantly.
-Below are the interconnect tariffs to a cellular operator that were valid in the past, and the tariffs after the amendment:
+Below are the interconnect tariffs to a cellular operator that were valid on 31.12.2010, and the tariffs after the amendment:

-From 2014 onwards 2013 2012 2011 At December 31, 2010 Call minute completion tariff 5.93 6.31 6.89 7.28 25.1 SMS (text) completion tariff 0.14 0.15 0.16 0.17 2.85
+From 2014 onwards 2013 At Dec.
+31, 2012 At Dec.
+31, 2011 At Dec.
+31, 2010 Call minute completion tariff 6.01 6.43 6.80 7.28 25.1 SMS (text) completion tariff 0.14 0.15 0.16 0.17 2.85

-In the Company's domestic communications segment - The Company charges its customers interconnect fees in the phone bill for calls originating in the Company's network and terminating in the cellular networks, and pays the cellular operators the same amount for transferring call traffic in their network.
+In the Company's domestic communications segment - The Company charges its customers for interconnect fees originating in the Company's network and terminating in the cellular networks, and pays the cellular operators the same amount for transferring call traffic in their network.